Amadeus Integration

 How it connects

-- Linked tickets appear as bookings in Orders.
+- Linked tickets appear as bookings in Orders, grouped under a "Tickets" booking group.

 - PNRs are stored as external references on orders for traceability.